 - Newborn children may be added within 60 days of birth.
-For up to 30 days of the newborn's life, they will be covered under the policy of the parent.
-Coverage as a dependent begins the first day of the month following the date of birth. - Newly adopted children may be added within 60 days of physical custody.
+For up to 30 days of the newborn's life, they will be covered under the policy of the birth parent under their policy and deductible. - Coverage as a dependent begins the first day of the month following the date of birth. - Newly adopted children may be added within 60 days of physical custody.
 Coverage is effective from the date physical custody is obtained. - Stepchildren or a domestic partner's children under age 26 can be added within 60 days after the date of your marriage or registration of your domestic partnership.